joeholley/tomolink/docs/userguide.md

 ## Choosing the Relationships

 Tomolink can track a user's `friends`, the `influencers` they follow, and the other users they have chosen to `block` in its default configuration, but by arbitrary, we mean it: you can choose _nearly any string_ to represent a relationship you want to track.
 Do you want to track that one user `supports` another, or has a certain level of `distrust`, or has a `friendRequestPending`?
 Tomolink can help!
-Not only does it offer flexibility in the type of relationships you want to track, Tomolink stores all relationships with an associated integer _score_.
-This allows you to track the significance of the relationship in addition to it's existence, and enables many exciting possibilities!

 ### Strict vs non-strict
 Tomolink has the option to turn on or off **"strict"** relationships.